Mutual Information Estimation via $f$-Divergence and Data Derangements: Experimental Results

 \subsubsection{Computational Time Analysis}

 A fundamental characteristic of each algorithm is the computational time.
-The time requirements to complete the 5-step staircase MI when varying the multivariate Gaussian distribution dimension $d$ and the batch size $N$ are reported in Fig. \ref{fig:computationalTimeAnalysisMain}.
-The difference between $I_{SMILE}$, $I_{CPC}$ and $I_{fDIME}$ computational time is not significant, when comparing the same architectures.
-However, as discussed in Sec. \ref{subsec:architectures}, the \textit{deranged} strategy is significantly faster than the \textit{joint} one as $N$ increases.
-The fact that the \textit{separable} architecture uses two neural networks implies that when $N$ is significantly large, the \textit{deranged} implementation is much faster than the \textit{separable} one, as well as more stable to the training and distribution parameters, as shown in Sec. \ref{sec:appendix_experiment_details} of the Appendix. $I_{NJEE}$ is evaluated with its own architecture, which is the most computationally demanding, because it trains a number of neural networks equal to $2d-1$.
-Thus, $I_{NJEE}$ can be utilized only in cases where the time availability is orders of magnitudes higher than the other approaches considered.
+The computational time analysis is developed on a server with CPU "AMD Ryzen Threadripper 3960X 24-Core Processor" and GPU "MSI GeForce RTX 3090 Gaming X Trio 24G, 24GB GDDR6X".\\ Before analyzing the time requirements to complete the $5$-step MI staircases, we specify two different ways to implement the derangement of the $\mathbf{y}$ realizations in each batch.\\ \textbf{Random-based}.
+The trivial way to achieve the derangement is to randomly shuffle the $\mathbf{y}$ elements of the batch until there are no fixed points (i.e., all the $\mathbf{y}$ realizations in the batch are assigned to a different position w.r.t. the starting location).\\ \textbf{Shift-based}.
+Given $N$ realizations $(\mathbf{x}_i, \mathbf{y}_i)$ drawn from $p_{XY}(\mathbf{x},\mathbf{y})$, for $i \in \left\{ 1, \dotsc, N \right\}$, we obtain the deranged samples as $(\mathbf{x}_i, \mathbf{y}_{(i+1)\%N})$, where "\%" is the modulo operator. \\ Although the MI estimates obtained by the two derangement methods are almost indistinguishable, all the results showed in the paper are achieved by using the random-based method.
+Additionally, we demonstrate the time efficiency of the shift-based approach.\\ The time requirements to complete the 5-step staircase MI when varying the batch size $N$ are reported in the left and center graphics of Fig. \ref{fig:computationalTimeAnalysisMain}.
+The influence of the MI estimator objective functions in the algorithm's time requirements is marginal, while the architecture type is the impactful component.
+As discussed in Sec. \ref{subsec:architectures}, the deranged strategy is remarkably faster than the joint one as $N$ increases.
+More in general, the architectures deranged and separable are significantly faster w.r.t. the joint and NJEE ones, for a given batch size $N$ and input distribution size $d$.
+The need of the separable architecture to use two neural networks implies that when $N$ is significantly large, the deranged implementation is much faster than the separable one.
+The central graph in Fig. \ref{fig:computationalTimeAnalysisMain} illustrates a detailed representation of the time requirements of these two architectures to complete the $5$-step stairs.
+As $N$ increases, the gap between the time needed by the architectures deranged and separable grows, demonstrating that the former is the fastest.
+For example, when $d=20$ and $N=30k$, $I_{GAN-DIME}$ needs about $55$ minutes when using the architecture separable, but only $15$ minutes when using the deranged one and less than $9$ minutes for the shift-based deranged architecture.\\ $I_{NJEE}$ is evaluated with its own architecture, which is the most computationally demanding, because it trains a number of neural networks equal to $2d-1$.
+Thus, $I_{NJEE}$ can be utilized only in cases where the time availability is orders of magnitude higher than the other approaches considered.
+The time requirements to complete the 5-step staircase MI when varying the multivariate Gaussian distribution dimension $d$ are reported in the right-side part of Fig. \ref{fig:computationalTimeAnalysisMain}.
 When $d$ is large, the training of $I_{NJEE}$ fails due to memory requirement problems.
-For example, our hardware platform (described in Sec. \ref{sec:appendix_experiment_details} of the Appendix) does not allow the usage of $d>30$.
+For example, our hardware platform does not allow the usage of $d>30$.